 About Us

-Dr. Liz Dzeng leads a vibrant, interdisciplinary research group at UCSF operating at the nexus of the social sciences, ethics, and clinical medicine.
-Our team’s research weaves together approaches from sociology, medical ethics, end-of-life care, anti-racism, and human-centered design to offer new perspectives on critical challenges within contemporary healthcare, particularly those related to health equity and quality of end-of-life care.
+Dr. Liz Dzeng leads a vibrant, interdisciplinary research group operating at the nexus of the social sciences, ethics, and clinical medicine.
+We are based at the Division of Hospital Medicine (DHM) at UCSF and affiliated with the Philip R. Lee Institute for Health Policy Studies (IHPS) and the Division of Geriatrics.
+Our team’s research weaves together approaches from sociology, medical ethics, end-of-life care, and human-centered design to offer new perspectives on critical challenges within contemporary healthcare, particularly those related to quality of end-of-life care.
 Broadly speaking, our group seeks to understand how broader social and structural contexts influence access to healthcare and the quality of care.

 Featured Publication